-Multilevel Modelling is one of the basic techniques used in quantitative social science research for modelling data with complex hierarchical structures.
+Multilevel Modelling is one of the fundamental techniques used in quantitative methodological research in the social and applied sciences for modelling data with complex hierarchical structures.
 The Multilevel Modelling research theme focuses on producing new statistical methods for tackling research questions, developing new software for implementing this methodology and disseminating these techniques to the national and international social science community.

 The University’s Centre for Multilevel Modelling (CMM) is recognised as one of the world’s leading research groups in its field.
 It is based jointly in the Graduate School of Education, the School of Geographical Sciences and the Department of Clinical Veterinary Science at the University of Bristol, in the Bristol Institute of Public Affairs.

 Software and associated training materials produced in the Centre for Multilevel Modelling is used by social sciences researchers around the world.

 In addition to new research, the theme has a strong emphasis on training and capacity-building, which directly addressees the concerns of government and the Economic and Social Research Council about the lack of quantitative social science expertise in the UK.